angelod1as/portfolio/content/menu/id_like_to_work.md

 title: i'd like to work
 order: 98
 ---
+- mixing design, coding and journalism.
 - remotely
-- at a startup
-- as a model
+- as an alternative model (everyone can dream)
-- as a writer
+- as a fulltime fiction writer (everyone can dream, right?)